mfrances17/keycloak-admin-ui/.github/pull_request_template.md

 ## Additional Notes
 <!--
-Add images and/or .gifs to illustrate what was changed if this pull request modifies the appearance/output of something presented to the users.
+Add images and/or screen caps to illustrate what was changed if this pull request adds to or modifies existing user-visible appearance/output.
 -->